Kucoin/kucoin-api-docs/source/localizable/index.html.md

 A **market order** differs from a limit order in that the execution price is not guaranteed.
 Market order, however, provides a way to buy or sell specific size of order without having to specify the price.
 Market orders will be executed immediately, and no orders will enter the open order book afterwards.
 Market orders are always considered takers and incur taker fees.

+###TradeType
+The platform currently supports spot (**TRADE**) and margin (**MARGIN_TRADE**) .
+The system will freeze the funds of the specified account according to your parameter type.
+If this parameter is not specified, the funds in your trade account will be frozen by default.

 ###STOP ORDER